natalieagus/50002/docs/Hardware/c_cmostechnology.md

 We can assemble a few FETs to implement any truth table or Boolean functions (we will learn this more in next chapter), hence creating combinational logic devices.
 A specific type of combinational logic devices that has one output bit is called as **gate**.
 There are many types of gates, depending on the Boolean function that's realised.
 Then, an even larger combinational logic circuits (that realises more complicated Boolean functions) can be created by assembling many of these gates together.

-> You will try this in Lab 2, where you are tasked to build an combinational logic circuit called the **adder**.
+> You will try this in Lab Adder, where you are tasked to build an combinational logic circuit called the **adder**.